Faanngg/Faanngg/README.md

 - 👋 Hi, I’m Faanngg
-- 👀 I’m interested in Rust Lang
+- 👀 I’m interested in Web Development
-- 💞️ I’m looking to collaborate on Any Unity Project
+- 💞️ I’m looking to collaborate on Any Project
 - 📫 How to reach me?
 Discord - faanngg

 <!---